MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/lighting-dynamic-lamparray.md

 A Windows app can control HID LampArray devices when the app is in the foreground (starting with Windows 10) and when it's in the background (also known as *ambient lighting*, starting with Windows 11).

-Users can customize their LampArray device experience through the **Settings -> Personalization -> Dynamic lighting** screen, letting them synchronize devices from different manufacturers, control brightness and effects across selected devices and form factors, and prioritize access to devices by ambient background apps.
+Users can customize their LampArray device experience (both foreground and background) through the **Settings -> Personalization -> Dynamic lighting** screen, letting them synchronize devices from different manufacturers, control brightness and effects across selected devices and form factors, and prioritize access to devices by ambient background apps.
+These features enable your apps to entertain users, make them more productive, make their experiences across Windows more accessible, and deliver cohesive experiences across the set of Dynamic Lighting-compatible devices.

 :::image type="content" source="images/lighting/settings-dynamic-lighting.png" alt-text="Screenshot of the Dynamic Lighting settings screen.":::